Try it free

 Which CrowdStrike products does Dynatrace integrate with?

-This integration ingests detection findings from the following product:
+This integration ingests security events from the following products:

 • CrowdStrike Endpoint Detection and Response